-A surfboard stringer is a strip of wood that goes from the nose to the tail of the surfboard.
-It was first introduced in 1958 by the founder of Goldie Surfboards and was used as a means of adding strength to boards that he deemed overly flexible.
+The surfboard stringer is a strip of wood or other material that runs down the middle of surfboard from the nose to the tail.
+The stringer was first introduced in 1958 by the founder of Goldie Surfboards and was used as a means of adding strength to surfboards that he deemed overly flexible.

 Stringers and Surfboard Construction

 During the surfboard construction process, the polyurethane (PU) foam blank is halved, the stringer is glued inside, and the pieces are clamped back together.

 Surfboard stringers are generally not included on epoxy surfboards because the foam used is epoxy surfboard is strong enough to not need a stringer.
 Adding a stringer to epoxy surfboards can make the surfboard too ridged and still and lack responsiveness and spring.

 How Wide Are Surfboard Stringers?

 The rule of width for stringers is: the bigger the surfboard the bigger the stringer.
 Shortboards and surfboards up to about 7 feet will have a stringer of about 4mm wide.
 Longboard surfboards will have a stringer up to 6mm wide.